Bharat9848/notes/DistributedSystem.md

 - More scalable than primary-secondary approach
 - More complex than primary-secondary approach

+# How to deal with hotspots
+- Caching layer
+- Replication of hotspot data and provide read through read replica
+- consistent hashing
 ## Rough notes
 - read about Try-confirm/cancel algo for distributed transaction